 Moisture – As said, moss needs a damp location to grow, but will not do as well in a location that is swampy.

 Shade – Moss also likes to grow in the shade, which makes sense as moisture is more likely to linger in these areas and the moss will be less likely to dry out quickly.

 Acidic soil – Moss also likes soil with a higher acidity, normally soil with a pH of about 5.5.

 Compacted soil – While moss can be found growing in almost any soil type, most mosses prefer compacted soil, especially compacted clay soil.

 How to Start Moss Gardens

 The easiest way to start a moss garden is to simply build up the moss you already have.
-Many yards have some moss already growing in them (and many lawn enthusiast consider moss to be a nuisance).
+Many yards have some moss already growing in them (and many lawn enthusiasts consider moss to be a nuisance).
 If you have moss growing in your yard, then you already know that the moss will grow in that location.
-Sometimes all it needs to grow thicker and more lush is a little fertilizer, a little more acid or a little more moisture.
-A 1:1 solution of water and buttermilk will help with acid an nutrients, as will powdered milk.
+Sometimes all it needs to grow thicker and more lush is a little fertilizer, a little more acid, or a little more moisture.
+A one to one solution of water and buttermilk will help with acid and nutrients, as will powdered milk.
 You can also use an acid loving plant fertilizer on the area as well.
 When developing existing moss patches, it also helps to remove competing plants such as grass and weeds.

 The best time to transplant moss is in spring or fall, when there will be the most rainfall.
 Transplant moss by laying a patch of moss in the location you would like for it to grow.
 If you have a large area you would like to cover, you can use a plug method, like you would with grass.
 Place small pieces of moss at regular intervals over the area.
 The moss will eventually grow together.